 Leprechaun Games for St. Patrick’s Day

 My husband is part Irish, so we like to celebrate St. Patrick’s Day in a big way at our house.
-Last year we threw a fun St. Patrick’s Day party and played these fun St. Patrick’s Day games with my family!
+Last year we threw a fun St. Patrick’s Day party (with these cute St. Patrick’s Day printables) and played these fun St. Patrick’s Day games with my family!
 Never tried a cabbage crawl?
 This is totally your year!

 My son is obsessed with all sorts of games so this year I thought it’d be fun to do a combination of various leprechaun games to celebrate – starting with this lucky leprechaun hunt and followed up by this St. Patrick’s Day bingo!